shubhadeepb14/jmqt/README.md

 # JMQT 1.0 Open Source Server and Client
-This GitHub repository contains an open source implementation of the JMQT protocol version 1.0.
+This GitHub repository contains an open source implementation of the [JMQT protocol version 1.0](https://www.jmqt.org/specifications).
 There are four primary modules which are freely available to use :
 1. A **python based JMQT server** developed using [asyncio](https://docs.python.org/3/library/asyncio.html) which supports python 3.5 or above
 2. A **python based JMQT client** which supports python 2.7 or above
 3. A **python load blanacer** developed using [PumpkinLB](https://github.com/kata198/PumpkinLB) library
 4. A **Javascript based JMQT client** which can directly run on web browsers

+## About JMQT
+JMQT is a publish-subscribe based IoT and messaging protocol.
+JMQT protocol is open & free, and can be used without any license agreement.
+No one owns JMQT.

+To know more about JMQT, visit [JMQT website](https://www.jmqt.org/)

 ## Directory Structure
 - **pyjmqt** : Python based **JMQT server, client and load balancer** libraries